Canadoodle Australian Labradoodles

 Canadoodle Australian Labradoodles where the first Multigeneration Australian Labradoodles were born in North America.

-Canadoodle Australian Labradoodles are in an In-Home program, our labradoodles are a part of our family.
+Canadoodle Australian Labradoodles are an In-Home program, our Labradoodles are a part of our family.
 We have a handful of doodles who live with us and the rest are happily living with their forever Guardian Families.
 Puppies are all hand whelped and raised in our home and spend their early days in the dining room (the hub of the house) until they are three weeks old.
 Puppies then move to our family room/dog room where they have doggy doors to our exciting and stimulating puppy play yards.

 The Labradoodle is a cross between a Labrador Retriever and a Poodle.
 In the late 1980’s the Guide Dog Association of Australia set out to produce a non-shedding dog suitable for service training.
 Mr. Wally Conren was the driving force behind this program, and the goal was to produce a non-shedding guide dog by using a Labrador Retriever and a Standard Poodle.